-The Duke of Cornwall Community Safety Award was launched in response to significant flooding in Cornwall in recent years.
+The Duke of Cornwall Community Safety Award was launched in 2012 in response to significant flooding in Cornwall.

 There is no requirement to register to take part in the award scheme.
 All of the materials and resources are available from this site.

-For more information about the different badges, please see About the Community Safety Award
+For more information about the different badges, please see the Community Safety Award badges page

 You can find more general information about the award below:

 Would you like to adopt the scheme within your:

 - youth organisation

 - or as an individual